Approvals

 Select approval steps

-The default approval steps start with the requester and ladder up your org chart until the approval threshold is met.
-You can flexibly modify the approval steps however you see fit.
+The default approval steps are based on your organization's settings and ladder up your org chart until the approval threshold is met.
+You can flexibly modify the approval steps as needed.

 We'll warn you if you select an approval routing where none of the approvers have the authority to approve the order, but you can still start the approval process.